Franjo Džidić

-1939 – 4 January 2025) was a Bosnian professional football manager and player.
+Franjo Džidić (31 August 1939 – 4 January 2025) was a Bosnian professional football manager and player.
 He is inscribed in Zrinjski Mostar history as the manager who won the club's first ever Bosnian Premier League title in the 2004–05 season.

 Playing career

 Born in Mostar, Kingdom of Yugoslavia, present day Bosnia and Herzegovina, Džidić started playing football in 1955.
 His father was a miner and lived in a mining colony beside local team Velež Mostar's old stadium (today's "Old Veležovo" or "Old Playground", a neighborhood in the city of Mostar) and began to train in a football school of Velež.

 In 1958, Džidić made his first appearance for the first team of Velež.
 He played for Velež until 1969, after which he joined Borac Čapljina where he remained for three seasons.
 He had some offers to go abroad, but decided to stay in Yugoslavia, where he remained until the end of his playing career.

 In 1972, Džidić joined Mladost Lištica, today known as Široki Brijeg, on a player-manager type contract.
 Džidić ended his playing career and ultimately stepped down as manager in 1974.